Quartz vs. Granite Kitchen Countertops

 Granite Countertops – Pros

 Granite is a classic choice and absolutely a high-end solution for kitchen countertops.
 And beyond its natural and unique appearance, perhaps the biggest pro is its strength.
-It’s a countertop that will last for years – even decades – to come (unlike less expensive laminates or butcher block countertops).
+It’s a countertop that will last for years – even decades – to come (unlike less expensive laminated countertops or butcher block countertops).

 White kitchen cabinets and grey kitchen island, traditional white kitchen style